DESPITE HOLIDAY LETTINGS LISTING STYLE - OCEAN VIEW IS NOT AVAILABLE ON A NIGHTLY BASIS.

-Downstairs the newly refurbished kitchen (May 2014) has a dining table which seats six and all new white goods, including a dishwasher.
+Downstairs the kitchen has a dining table which seats six and is equipped with all you might need, including a dishwasher.

-The living room, with comfy leather sofas and that amazing sea view also has a TV with Sky box, DVD player, books, games and info leaflets for the island.
+The living room, with comfy leather sofas and that amazing sea view also has a TV with Sky box, DVD player, books, games and info leaflets for the island and it's attractions.

-The third (bunk) bedroom is also on the ground floor, as is the WC with wash basin.
+The third bedroom with 2 bunk beds is also on the ground floor, as is the WC with wash basin.

 Outdoors there is a small but perfectly formed graveled terrace with table and seating for maximum enjoyment of the view.
 It's enclosed with a picket fence making it safe for young children and pets.

 The style of Ocean View is 'shabby chic' with a cosy vintage vibe but you'll (hopefully) find everything you'd expect at home from cafetiere to steam iron, all scrupulously clean and well maintained.
 The Wifi is free.

 For the younger guest there's a travel cot, high chair and stair gate available.

 |Rooms||3 bedrooms, 1 bathrooms of which 1 Family bathrooms|

 |Nearest beach||15 min walk|